Our organisation

 We are a registered charity (charity number 1044174, company number 02912767) and are non-party-political.
 Our geographic focus is on England, although on some issues we look across the UK.

 Our main funder is the Persula Foundation, but we also receive donations from members of the public, and grants from other sources.
 In 2024/25 we are also being supported by the Thirty Percy Foundation.
-We do not generally give grants to other organisations.

 Our annual accounts can be found here: 2023/24 | 2022/23 | 2021/22